-Ribes et al. (2022) find a constrained regional projection range for mainland France for ssp585 (5.2 to 8.2 °), that is similar to the projected range for summer of our performance filtered subset, using a combination of modelling results and observations.
-Our upper 95th percentile and lower 5th percentile is a little lower than this (for a pan-European range), our median for the performance filtered range is very similar to their central estimate of 6.7 °C (Fig. 7a).
+Ribes et al. (2022) find a constrained regional projection range for mainland France for ssp585 (5.2 to 8.2 $^{\circ}$), that is similar to the projected range for summer of our performance filtered subset, using a combination of modelling results and observations.
+Our upper 95th percentile and lower 5th percentile is a little lower than this (for a pan-European range), our median for the performance filtered range is very similar to their central estimate of 6.7 $^{\circ}$ C (Fig. 7a).
+For assessments of model performance against historical temperature trends, where the regional trends are also taken into account there may be less of a tension with our assessment, than is the case with those that are based on global trends alone (e.g. Liang et al. (2020); Ribes et al. (2021)).